ya1sec/moonjump/README.md

 alias moonjump='open "https://moonjump.app"'
 ```

+- [moonjump.app](https://moonjump.app) serves from the are.na list
+- [moonjump.app/hn](https://moonjump.app/hn) serves from the Hacker News list

 ### Are.na

 A dictionary of the channels that are currently being used can be found at the top of `lib/arena.py`